urdms104/2020-spring-dms104/project01-mrd/instructions.md

 # Hints & Tips

-The following items are suggestions, but really each team can proceed however they want to complete this assignment.
+The following items are suggestions, but really you can proceed however you want to complete this assignment.

 - The **Team Lead** should create a shared document (Google Docs seems to work very well for this purpose) and fill it out with the usual formal document parts and a basic outline.